KelsiP/Python-Hangman-Game/README.md

 # Python-Hangman-Game
-A hangman game created in Python
+A hangman game created in Python.